The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Whakarewarewa

-A man holding a bag of corn in front of a steaming pool in Rotorua
+A man holding a bag of corn in front of a steaming pool as part of a Rotorua itinerary

 The Maori villagers use the boiling hot spring to steam cook their vegetables.
 On the tour, you have the opportunity to try some corn that has be boiled in this water